lilyshellhammer/notes_public/AlgoQResponses.md

 }

 bool ptInsidePolygon(x,y , B){
-  rayLine = (x,y) + t*d         //d is a random ray direction
+  rayLine = (x,y) + t*d         // d is a random ray direction
   for e in B.edges
-    if intersects(rayLine, e)
+    if intersects(rayLine, e)   // count the amount of intersections count++;
-      count++;
   if (count % 2 == 0)
-    return false
-  else
+    return false    // if hit an even number of edges, we are not inside the object else
-    return true
+    return true     // else we are contained
 }

 bool intersect(edge, edge2){
   solve for places where edge == edge2 if outside of edge's start and end points
     return false
-  else return true //there is an intersection of lines that make up polygon edges on the polygon border }
+  else return true    // there is an intersection of lines that make up polygon edges on the polygon border }

 bool insidePolygon(A, B){